 Each year feedback is sought from students and other stakeholders about the courses offered in the School and continual improvements are made based on this feedback.
 UNSW's Course and Teaching Evaluation and Improvement (CATEI) Process is one of the ways in which student evaluative feedback is gathered.
 The current structure and content of the course has been shaped by student feedback from recent years.
-For example, last year students felt that more frequent assessment pieces would be a useful way to provide an earlier, and ongoing, guide to their progress in the course.
-In response, an additional mid-session exam and tutorial marking has been scheduled this year.
+For example, last year students felt that there were too many separate pieces of assessment.
+In response, we have attempted to streamline the number of pieces of assessment, and now only 1 mid-session exam has been scheduled this session.